Resources for pilot and feasibility studies

 Design: Choosing the design

 The design and data collection for a pilot or feasibility study should be appropriate to answer the pre-specified objectives.
-It should be stated explicitly which objectives will be answered using quantitative methods and which using qualitative methods, and it might be beneficial to separate the objectives into primary objectives (often those on which decisions about progressing to a future definitive randomised controlled trial (RCT) may be made) and secondary objectives.
+It should be stated explicitly which objectives will be answered using quantitative methods and which using qualitative methods, and it might be beneficial to separate the objectives into primary objective(s) and secondary objectives.

 The following examples use varying designs to answer their objectives: